Lee Van Cleef: Supporting actor

-Van Cleef played a sentry on an episode of the ABC sitcom The Real McCoys, with Walter Brennan.
+Van Cleef played a sentry on an episode of the ABC sitcom The Real McCoys.
 Van Cleef was cast with Pippa Scott and again with Chuck Connors in the 1960 episode "Trial by Fear" of the CBS anthology series The DuPont Show with June Allyson.
 A young Van Cleef also made an appearance on The Andy Griffith Show and as Frank Diamond in The Untouchables, in an episode entitled "The Unhired Assassin".
 He also appeared in an episode of the ABC/Warner Brothers Western series The Alaskans.

 Van Cleef guest-starred on the CBS Western series Have Gun – Will Travel, on the ABC/Warner Bros. series Colt .45, on the NBC Western series Cimarron City and Laramie, and on Rod Cameron's syndicated crime dramas City Detective and State Trooper.
 He guest-starred in an episode of John Bromfield's syndicated crime drama Sheriff of Cochise.
 Van Cleef starred as minor villains and henchmen in various Westerns, including The Tin Star and Gunfight at the O.K.
 Corral.
-His film characters died in many of his Westerns and gangster portrayals.

-In 1960, he appeared as a villainous swindler in the Bonanza episode, "The Bloodline" (December 31, 1960) and also made an appearance on Gunsmoke.
-In 1961, he played a role on episode 7 ("The Grave") of the third season of The Twilight Zone starring Lee Marvin.
+In 1960, he appeared as a villainous swindler in the Bonanza episode, "The Bloodline" (December 31, 1960), and also made an appearance on Gunsmoke.
+In 1961, he played a role on episode seven ("The Grave") of the third season of The Twilight Zone starring Lee Marvin.
 He played a villainous henchman of Lee Marvin's titular character in the 1962 John Ford movie The Man Who Shot Liberty Valance starring John Wayne and James Stewart.
 In 1963, he appeared on Perry Mason (episode: "The Case of the Golden Oranges").
 That same year, he appeared in "The Day of the Misfits" on The Travels of Jaimie McPheeters.